Kahn/freetel/easy-asterisk-gui/README.txt

 Why Another Asterisk GUI?
 -------------------------

+There are http://www.voip-info.org/wiki/view/Asterisk+GUI[a lot of Asterisk GUIs] out there already.
+So why do we need another one?

-I needed an Asterisk GUI that was very easy to use for the link:ip04.html[IP0X devices] I sell.
+Well I needed an Asterisk GUI that was very easy to use for the link:ip04.html[IP0X devices] I sell.
+Something that would lower the technical skill required to install and maintain an Asterisk Phone system.
 Something my wife and kids could use.

 I was also interested in exploring the ease-of-use meme, as we have been discussing it a lot on the http://villagetelco.org[Village Telco]